celo-org/docs/docs/network/index.md

 ---
 title: Network Details
-description: How to choose a Celo network based on your interested and objectives.
+description: How to choose a Celo network based on your needs and objectives.
 ---

 Overview of Celo Mainnet, Alfajores L2 Testnet and Baklava Testnet.